OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/10-Testing_WebSockets.md

 ## Tools

 - [OWASP Zed Attack Proxy (ZAP)](https://www.zaproxy.org)

-ZAP is an easy to use integrated penetration testing tool for finding vulnerabilities in web applications.
-It is designed to be used by people with a wide range of security experience and as such is ideal for developers and functional testers who are new to penetration testing.
-ZAP provides automated scanners as well as a set of tools that allow you to find security vulnerabilities manually.

 - [WebSocket Client](https://github.com/ethicalhack3r/scripts/blob/master/WebSockets.html)

-A WebSocket client that can be used to interact with a WebSocket server.

 - [Google Chrome Simple WebSocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo?hl=en)

-Construct custom Web Socket requests and handle responses to directly test your Web Socket services.

 ## References

-### Whitepapers

 - [HTML5 Rocks - Introducing WebSockets: Bringing Sockets to the Web](https://www.html5rocks.com/en/tutorials/websockets/basics/)
 - [W3C - The WebSocket API](https://html.spec.whatwg.org/multipage/web-sockets.html#network)